molstar/mol-view-stories/docs/docs/index.md

 ## How It Works

 1. **Load molecular structures** from online databases or upload your own files
-2. **Create scenes** by positioning the camera, selecting regions of interest, and choosing visual representations
+2. **Create scenes** by positioning the camera, focusing regions of interest, and choosing visual representations
 3. **Add annotations** like labels, highlights, and descriptive text
 4. **Build your story** by combining scenes in a logical sequence
 5. **Share or export** your completed story for others to explore